simon1999yx/Interview-Assistant/README.md

 # Interview Assistant

 Interview Assistant is a Python application designed to conduct interviews using speech recognition and AI-powered conversation.
-It allows interviewers to ask questions verbally, record responses, and generate summaries of interview sessions.
+It allows interviewers to ask questions verbally, record responses, and generate summaries of interview sessions into a local file `write.txt`(Can be shared as a blog).

 ## Features